Independent coordination for medical treatment in Thailand

 How Long to Stay in Thailand

 Plan for 7–10 days.
 Day one covers consultation and MRI review.
-Surgery on day two, with same-day or next-day discharge.
-The remaining days cover physiotherapy sessions, wound check, and a follow-up appointment confirming your rehabilitation plan before you fly.
+Surgery on day two, with the package covering one night in hospital.
+The remaining days cover your wound check and a follow-up appointment confirming your rehabilitation plan before you fly, plus any physiotherapy sessions you book, which are charged separately.

 What's Included in a Medical Trip